 - Look through seed catalogues for what you want to plant this year.
 Use heirloom seeds when possible, because these have not been modified or hybridized since before WW1.
 Often, heirloom varieties produce a healthier fruit and have much better flavor.
 One of my favorite websites is rareseeds.com for veggies and an Etsy Store called Seed the Stars for some tropical edibles that can be grown as annuals in cold climates..

 In the Food Forest

-- Wait to prune until February and early March.
+- Wait to prune until the end of January or early February.
 Let the trees rest for now.
 Most fruit trees should be pruned during a cold / dry period.
 The colder temps make the sap stop flowing, and the dry weather helps prevent immediate fungal or bacterial infections.
 When you prune, take no more than 1/4 of the tree off in a given year, and NEVER apply a wood sealer.
 Let the tree heal on its own.

 - Watch for rabbit or pest damage and protect trees accordingly.

 - Check for deer damage (eating branches, buck rubs, etc.) weekly.
 Save some deer bones from hunting season to make bone sauce for deer repellant (recipe coming soon).
 Pack the snow around the base of tree trunks to pack down vole and rodent tunnels.